-CURRENT UCSD STUDENTS who wish to TRANSFER from their current graduate program to a different program (e.g., MS to PhD) should contact their student affairs staff adviser for more information on that process.
+CURRENT OR FORMER UCSD STUDENTS who wish to TRANSFER from their current graduate program to a different program (e.g., MS to PhD), should follow instructions below* or contact their student affairs staff advisor for questions on that process.
 Current UCSD CSE undergraduate majors who wish to pursue a CSE masters should consider the Bachelors/Masters program.

-1. Online Application: UCSD Graduate Division Online Application
+1. Online Application: UCSD Application for Graduate Admission

-- Applicants should review the Applying to Graduate Admissions prior to submitting their application.
+- Applicants should review the Graduate Division's Applying to Graduate Admissions website prior to submitting their application.

-- **All application documents are submitted online to the Graduate Student Online Application at https://apply.grad.ucsd.edu (please do not mail documents to the department).
+- **All application documents are submitted online to the UCSD Application for Graduate Admission at https://connect.grad.ucsd.edu/apply/ (please do not mail documents to the department).

 - Application Status Checks: All applicants will receive a final decision via the online application by April.
 Applicants may check their online application for updates.
-Due to the high volume of inquiries, application status checks prior to April will not receive responses.
+Due to the high volume of inquiries, emails requesting application status updates will not receive responses.

 - Review the Graduate Division transcript instructions carefully - Academic Records and Transcripts

 - Please do not mail any documents to the department.
 If offered admission, students will mail the official transcripts to the Graduate Division.